 “America Online (AOL) had a similar experience several years ago when it switched from pay-per-hour service to a monthly payment schedule (in which you could log in as many hours as you wanted for a fixed $19.95 per month).
 In preparation for the new price structure, AOL geared up for what it estimated would be a small increase in demand.
 What did it get?
 An overnight increase from 140,000 to 236,000 customers logging into the system, and a doubling

 of the average time online.”

-I’d love to hear about some of the unusual eBay sales tactics you implemented and proved to be successful for your business.
-In fact, I’d love to share some of the better case studies in one of our next posts and help you increase your exposure by doing that, as we did with the eBay Sellers who went from zero to $250K in just three months.
+I’d love to hear about some of the unusual eBay tips you implemented and proved to be successful for your business.
+In fact, I’d love to share some of the better case studies in one of our next posts and help you increase your exposure by doing that, as we did with the eBay Seller who went from zero to $250K in just three months.